In this article, we will show you, step by step, how to make SEPA (Single Euro Payments Area) bank transfers.

 There are over 1000 banks in Europe, which means that the experience will vary depending on the platform and the interface they provide.
 There are two main bank types:

 1) Modern: Enter IBAN/customer name and pay.
 New banks like B2B Pay, N26 or Fidor make SEPA transfers very easy, without taking you to multiple screens.
 European banks do not differentiate between accounts in other SEPA countries - all payments within the zone are treated equally.

 In the picture below, you can see a sample transfer.
 You need to click on transfers, then enter the recipient's name and IBAN number, together with the amount you want to transfer and (often optionally) a payment reference.
 Now you can hit the pay button.
 Please check if your bank does not require an additional authorization of such payments.
 Below is an example from N26.com.

-2) Complex old banking systems Some of the more old fashioned banks use two screens, one for domestic payments, another for international payments, including SEPA.
+2) Complex old banking systems Some of the more old-fashioned banks use two screens, one for domestic payments, another for international payments, including SEPA.
 In this case, for transactions happening within the same country, customers use the Domestic transfer screen.
 But for SEPA transfers to another country (say, from Germany to Italy), they will be directed to the international screen.
-Example of a Deutsche Bank customers: If you are making SEPA transfers to a German customer then you need to select Domestic transfers.
-If the payment is to other SEPA countries like France or Great Britain, then you need to select International transfers.
-Select if its a domestic or international payment:
+Below is an example from a Deutsche Bank customer: If you are making SEPA transfers to a German customer then you need to select domestic transfer order.
+If the payment is to other SEPA countries like France or Great Britain, then you need to select International Credit transfers.

 a) For Domestic transfers Enter the name/IBAN, the amount you want to transfer and reference before hitting send.